Kalpana Chawla Government Medical College

 Kalpana Chawla Government Medical College (KCGMC) is a co-educational medical college located in Karnal, Haryana.
 It was established in 2017 and is named in the honor of Indian-American Astronaut Kalpana Chawla.
 KCGMC is affiliated to Pandit Bhagwat Dayal Sharma University of Health Sciences and is recognized by National Medical Commission (NMC) with an annual intake of 120 seats for MBBS.

 Infrastructure

 Kalpana Chawla Government Medical College and Hospital is spread over an area of more than 50 acres in the city of Karnal, Haryana.
 The hospital has more than 300 beds which are projected to be increased to 700 in a phased manner.
 Additionally, it has state of the art equipments such as Computerized Radiography, CT Scan, Color Doppler, Automatic Cell Counters, Laparoscope, Operating Microscopes, laser, TURP, facilities and fully functional biochemistry laboratory.
-The medical college building has all essential departments for 100 MBBS seats as per MCI guidelines including Preclinical, Para Clinical and Clinical Departments comprising demonstration rooms, museum, student laboratories and departmental library along with air conditioned central library and lecture theaters.
+The medical college building has all essential departments for 100 MBBS seats as per NMC guidelines including Preclinical, Para Clinical and Clinical Departments comprising demonstration rooms, museum, student laboratories and departmental library along with air conditioned central library and lecture theaters.
 There are separate hostels for boys and girls as well as residences for faculty and staff.